From Traditional to Virtual Classroom

 YOU MAY ALSO BE INTERESTED IN...

 For instructional designers who are expected to convert traditional, instructor-led training programs to virtual classroom courses.
-Participants should have fundamental knowledge and experience with instructional design principles and at least one year of experience in designing training specifically for the virtual classroom.
+Participants should have fundamental knowledge and experience with both instructional design principles and the design of training specifically for the virtual classroom.
 This workshop is also aimed at training managers who want to gain a solid understanding of the design considerations for converting traditional courses to the virtual classroom.

 - Determine suitability for conversion.